efuller-gov/dm3k/docs/api_devGuide.md

 * *reason*: "Validation Errors in input data"
 * *body*: a list of JSON objects where each JSON object represents a validation error, and each validation error has the following attributes:
   * *err_code*: an int code (see table below for explanation)
-  * *err_txt*: human readable string that describes the error in the input problem
+  * *err_txt*: human-readable string that describes the error in the input problem
   * *offender*: a string name of the area of the input problem that is causing the error.
   * *fix*: a string name of the process performed to fix the error
   * *is_fatal_error*: a boolean where True = error is fatal and caused the system to stop